 We at K-12 Clothing recently partnered with SquadLocker to host a webinar titled “Building A Sense of School Community Online.”
-K-12 Clothing’s co-founder, PTA-mom, and frequent speaker in this area, Debora Jones, and SquadLocker’s K-12 Account Executive with 25 years experience in supporting schools, Karen Silveira, gave valuable insights on the subject of building community in times of virtual education.
-The panel was expertly moderated by Jeanne Hopkins, a marketing veteran and SquadLocker’s CRO.
-In case you missed the webinar, it was recorded and this blog will recap the key takeaways.
+K-12 Clothing’s co-founder, PTA-mom, and frequent speaker in this area, Debora Jones, and SquadLocker’s K-12 Account Executive with 25 years of experience in supporting schools, Karen Silveira, gave valuable insights on the subject of building community in times of virtual education.
+The panel was expertly moderated by Jeanne Hopkins, a marketing veteran, and SquadLocker’s CRO.
+In case you missed the webinar, it was recorded, and this blog will recap the key takeaways.

 School culture is the relationship between students, teachers, school administration, and other individuals in the environment and their beliefs, perceptions, and values that made up the school’s culture.
 School culture massively impacts children since it is such an integral part of their day.
-It gives them a sense of belonging in an environment that is truly their own, unlike that of work or home.
+It gives them a sense of belonging in an environment that is truly their own, unlike work or home.

 Why does school culture matter?

 Culture, generally, plays an important role in our lives.
 For example, in the business world, businesses with a good culture often go on to be successful.
 The same can be applied to schools.
 A body of research shows that a positive school culture produces more successful, confident, and engaged students since they have a solid support system in place.

 Similarly, negative cultures in educational institutions have an inverse effect on the student.
 Students don’t succeed; they feel ostracized and find themselves in a challenging environment surrounded by distractions that take away from the purpose of their education, which is to learn and develop.
 So, it is not just important to support a positive school culture.
 Still, it is also equally important to dispel any negative cultures by emphasizing qualities such as productivity, communication, and collaboration.